 adjunct faculty member—person not on tenure track whose association with the college is more permanent.
 This designation may be combined with any rank (assistant, associate, etc.) This designation may also be used for staff members who hold faculty rank.
 (Other schools may use different guidelines.)

-administration/administrators—use staff instead; "senior staff" refers to corporate officers plus the Chief Information Officer, the director of Institutional Research and Planning, the director of Communications and Marketing, the director of Human Resources, and the chair of the Academic Strategic Planning Committee (ASP).
+administration/administrators—use staff instead; "senior staff" refers to corporate officers plus the Chief Information Officer, the director of Institutional Research and Planning, the director of Communications and Marketing, the vice president of Human Resources and Operations, and the chair of the Academic Strategic Planning Committee (ASP).
 Corporate officers are elected by the board of trustees and include the college president, the provost, dean of students, three vice presidents, and the secretary of the college.

 Advising Practicum—a semi-annual event (held in both fall and spring semesters) in which classes are cancelled so that students can reflect on their goals, gain specific advice from faculty, and attend workshops that help them get the most out of their education.